yuanming-hu/taichi_mpm/README.md

-##  High-performance MPM Solver with Cutting/Coupling Support for Taichi
+##  High-performance MPM Solver with Cutting/Coupling for Taichi

 For the reproducibility of and further development on **A Moving Least Squares Material Point Method with Displacement Discontinuity and Two-Way Rigid Body Coupling**, ACM Transactions on Graphics (SIGGRAPH 2018)